arkodyuti/hackathon-hackbook/README.md

 Explore Cosmos DB with Serverless: https://aka.ms/HN/CosmosDB-Serverless

+### Explore other products and services on https://docs.microsoft.com/

 ### Ask the developer
 Have a question while hacking on Azure, ask here https://aka.ms/HN/QnA